rxdu/notes/docs/system/application/time-sync-using-ptp.md

----
-title: Time Synchronization using PTP/IEEE1588
+# Time Synchronization using PTP/IEEE1588
-description: PTP/IEEE1588 protocol for time synchronization
----

 Recently I've been using an Ouster OS1-64 lidar on a mobile robot for 3D mapping and navigation.
 To get the right timestamp for the pointcloud to be used with other parts of ROS, a PTP grandmaster needs to be configured.